ros2/design/articles/ros2_nodl.md

 - **name**: The name of the topic.
 - **type**: The type of the message.
 Valid values are any ROS message types.
-- **publisher**: Whether or not the node publishes on the topic.
+- **role**: The type of communication the node performs on this topic.
-Valid values are "true" or "false".
-Defaults to "false".
-- **subscription**: Whether or not the node subscribes to the topic.
-Valid values are "true" or "false".
-Defaults to "false".
+Valid values are "publisher", "subscription", or "both".

 [dds_security]: https://www.omg.org/spec/DDS-SECURITY/1.1/PDF